KhronosGroup/glTF/specification/README.md

 ### technique.attributes

-A dictionary object of strings that maps GLSL attribute names to technique parameter ids.
+A dictionary object of strings that maps GLSL attribute names to technique parameter IDs.

 * **Type**: `object`
 * **Required**: No, default: `{}`